flokoe/bash-hackers-wiki/docs/commands/builtin/read.md

 When both, `-a <ARRAY>` and a variable name `<NAME>` is given, then the array is set, but not the variable.

-Of course it\'s valid to set individual array elements without using `-a`:
+Of course it's valid to set individual array elements without using `-a`:

     read MYARRAY[5]